varvv/contract-deployments/mainnet/2025-04-23-upgrade-fault-proofs/README.md

 The link above is just an example.
 Paste the URL from your terminal in your browser.
 A prompt may ask you to choose a project, any project will do.
 You can create one if necessary.

 > #### Extra step:
+>
 > If you see the following text after the link in your terminal, "Insert the following hex into the 'Raw input data' field:", the following 2 steps are required.
+>
 > 1. Click the "Enter raw input data" option towards the bottom of the `Contract` component on the left side of your screen in Tenderly.
 > 2. Paste the data string below "Insert the following hex into the 'Raw input data' field:" in your terminal into the "Raw input data" field.

 Now, finish generating the simulation by clicking "Simulate Transaction".

-### 4 Validate Simulation
+### 4. Validate Simulation

 We will be performing 3 validations and extract the domain hash and message hash to approve on your Ledger:

 1. Validate integrity of the simulation.
 2. Validate correctness of the state diff.
 3. Validate and extract domain hash and message hash to approve.

+> [!NOTE]
-**Note: in order for these validations to occur, ensure you have "Dev Mode" turned on - this is a switch you can click towards the top right of the screen in the Tenderly UI.**
+> Ensure you have "Dev Mode" turned on in Tenderly for these validations.
+This switch is usually located towards the top right of the Tenderly UI.

-#### 4.1 Validate integrity of the simulation.
+#### 4.1.
+Validate integrity of the simulation.

 Make sure you are on the "Summary" tab of the tenderly simulation, to validate integrity of the simulation, we need to check the following: